hernanponcedeleon/Dat3M/artifact-popl/README.md

 ## Known issues

-Performance can vary significantly depending on the Docker configuration.
+On macOS, performance can vary significantly depending on the virtualization configuration.
+With an M2 chip, we observed slowdowns of at least 3x when using sub-optimal settings.

 If you are using `Docker Desktop`, go to `Settings -> General` and scroll down to `Virtual Machine Options`.
-For the most efficient emulation, make sure you are using `Apple Virtualization Framework + Rosetta`.
+For the most efficient emulation on macOS, make sure you are using `Apple Virtualization Framework + Rosetta`.
 If you disable `Rosetta` or use `Docker VMM`, you may experience severe slowdowns or timeouts.

-On macOS with an M2 chip, we observed slowdowns of at least 3x when using sub-optimal settings.
+If you are using `Colima`, start a VM by running `colima start --vm-type vz --vz-rosetta`.

-Improper configuration may also lead to out-of-memory issues (these appear as `N/A` in the table), especially if Docker is assigned too few resources.
+Improper configuration may also lead to out-of-memory issues (these appear as `N/A` in the table), especially if too few resources are assigned.

 ## Artifact organization